 Singapore Airlines First Class Cabin

-The First Class cabin consists of only 6 suites, with 3 suites on each side of the aisle.
+The First Class cabin consists of only six suites, with three suites on each side of the aisle.
 That’s a downscale compared to SQ’s A380s with the old layout, which features 12 First Class suites.

-Beautifully crafted walls frame the aisle, only interrupted by the sliding doors, which gives access to the individual suites.
-Two stylishly furnished lavatories further accentuate the exclusivity of the First Class cabin in the front, one of which features palatial dimensions has a sit-down vanity counter, and is stocked with Lalique toiletries (e.g., special citrus-scented facial mist, body lotion, and fragrance).
+Beautifully crafted walls frame the aisle, only interrupted by the sliding doors, which give access to the individual suites.
+Two stylishly furnished lavatories further accentuate the exclusivity of the First Class cabin in the front, one of which features palatial dimensions, has a sit-down vanity counter, and is stocked with Lalique toiletries (e.g., unique citrus-scented facial mist, body lotion, and fragrance).

 The design of the new First Class cabin was inspired by the Etihad Airways’ First Class Apartments, a concept which revolutionized premium air travel when it was launched in 2014.

 Etihad Airways and Singapore Airlines are the only airlines to operate single-aisle First Class cabins on the upper deck of their A380s.
-I think that Singapore Airlines beats its Middle East competitor because Singapore Airlines’s First Class cabin feels even more exclusive (6 larger suites on SQ compared to 9 smaller suites on Etihad) and all of SQ suites face forward, which is not the case with Etihad Airways (with 5 rear-facing seats on a total of 9).
-See the seat map for more details.
+I think that Singapore Airlines beats its Middle East competitor because Singapore Airlines’s First Class cabin feels even more exclusive (6 larger suites on SQ compared to 9 smaller suites on Etihad) and all of SQ suites face forward, which is not the case with Etihad Airways (with five rear-facing seats on a total of 9).

 What Is The First Class Suite Like?